chipsalliance/firrtl-spec/spec.md

 5. The left-hand side expression may be used as the left-hand side in at most one property assignment.

-7. The property assignment must not occur within a conditional scope.
+6. The property assignment must not occur within a conditional scope.

 Note that property types are not legal for any expressions with duplex flow.

-There is no notion of a connection algorithm (see [@sec:the-connection-algorithm]) for sub-elements of property typed expressions.
-Unlike vectors and bundles, property types are always connected as a whole.

-There is no notion of last connect semantics (see [@sec:last-connect-semantics]) for property types.
-Property typed expressions may only be assigned once, and must not be assigned in conditional scopes.

 The following example demonstrates a property assignment from a module's input property type port to its output property type port.